kritidipto-1234/bungeetech-internship-test2/readme.md

 Both commands to be run in . directory.

-Or move directly to answer-\* driectories and run node code.js.
+Or move directly to ./output/answer-\* directories and run node code.js.